MathematicsLisa Gautsche, Assistant Professor of Mathematics

 The study of mathematics is framed within the context of a Christian liberal arts environment that fosters critical and innovative thinking, promotes ethical awareness, views all disciplines as inter-disciplinary, develops an openness to other people and ideas, and prepares persons for a life of continued personal growth, development and learning.
-Visit the mathematics department Web site at www.goshen.edu/math.
+Visit www.goshen.edu/math for more information.

 Career and postgraduate opportunities

-Graduates with mathematics majors are currently working in education, administration, computer technology, insurance, statistics, overseas development, mass communication and engineering.
+Graduates with mathematics majors are currently working in education, administration, computer technology, insurance, statistics, finance, overseas development, operations research, and engineering.

 Teacher education requirements

 Teacher certification in mathematics is available for grades 5-12.
-Courses needed in addition to the Mathematics major core requirements are Math 301, Math 302, Math 305, Math 323, Math 351 or Math 360, and a teaching internship with Math 131 or 132.
+Courses needed in addition to the Mathematics major core requirements are Math 301; Math 302; Math 305; Math 323; one of Math 350, 351, or 360, and a teaching internship with Math 131 or 132.
 Also required are 30 credits of education courses, including a semester of student teaching.
-The first education class, Educ 201, should be taken in May term of the first year or spring of the sophomore year.
+The first education class, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the education department pages and the Teacher Education Handbook for more details about requirements.